 This is a favorite of both the humans and cats and I think we love it for the same reasons, well, almost.
 While the cats love chewing the long lush leaves, it also keeps mosquitoes at bay so it’s an added bonus to the humans.
 It also makes a refreshing summertime iced tea!

 Spider plants Chlorophytum

 With their long ribbon-like leaves these popular houseplants are definitely high on the cat snack menu.
 We leave the spider plant babies to happily hang out of the pots for kitties’ snacking pleasure.
 They double up as cat toy too as they appear to ‘fountain’ out of the containers and sway in the wind.
-The spider plant is an all round winner.
+The spider plant is an all-around winner.
 It appears on the list of NASA’s clean air study, proven to mop up toxins such as formaldehyde and xylene found in indoor environments.
 We also keep two spider plants in hanging baskets indoors and leave the trailing baby plants hanging over the cat’s bar stool at their ‘watering hole’.
-Interesting to note is that spider plants are said to have a mild hallucinogenic effect on cat when they eat them as they contain opium-like chemical compounds.
-I would love to research more about that, but in the meantime I am happy to serve up this tried and tested firm favourite to my furry cat garden critics.
+Interesting to note is that spider plants are said to have a mild hallucinogenic effect on cats when they eat them as they contain opium-like chemical compounds.
+I would love to research more about that, but in the meantime, I am happy to serve up this tried and tested firm favorite with my furry cat garden critics.

-These grasses add a wonderful splash of texture and colour to your potting cat garden, so how wonderful that most are non-toxic to our furry friends.
-In addition they are a popular favourite with the cats too.
+These grasses add a wonderful splash of texture and color to your potting cat garden, so how wonderful that most are non-toxic to our furry friends.
+In addition, they are a popular favorite with the cats too.